Kevin Aviance: Hate crime incident

 On June 10, 2006, while exiting the Phoenix, a popular gay bar located in the East Village section of Manhattan, Aviance was robbed and beaten by a group of men who yelled anti-gay slurs at him.
 Four suspects were arrested under New York's hate-crime law, but reports say up to seven men were involved in the attack.
 Aviance was not dressed in his gender-bending performance clothes but as a boy.
 He had to have his jaw wired for a month.
 He also suffered a fractured knee and neck injuries as well as blows to the face.
 Despite suffering a broken jaw, he insisted on appearing in the city's gay pride parade later that month.

 The four suspects, who ranged between 17 and 21 years old, were charged with gang assault as a hate crime.
 On March 21, 2007, they pleaded guilty and were sentenced to between six and fifteen years in prison.
 Without the plea agreement, they had faced up to 25 years.
-In 2015 Canadian filmmaker Raymond Helkio produced the documentary "WERK.
-FIERCE.
-OVAH.
-Aviance!" which premiered at the 2018 NYC East Village Queer Film Festival.